Allvvar/EazySerializer/README.md

-# DataSerializer Class
+# EazySerializer Class

 ## Overview

-The **DataSerializer** class is a robust and flexible utility for handling data persistence in .NET applications.
+The **EazySerializer** class is a robust and flexible utility for handling data persistence in .NET applications.
 It provides methods to serialize any JSON-serializable object—including individual objects, collections, and complex nested types—to a file and to deserialize data back into objects.
 Built entirely with standard .NET libraries, it leverages `System.Text.Json` for JSON processing and supports optional AES encryption for securing sensitive data.

 I plan to add support for other formats like XML and Binary.
 For now, it only includes JSON serialization.